ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 Learn how to create and restore an AIX `mksysb` image onto an {{site.data.keyword.powerSysFull}} instance.
 {: shortdesc}

 A simple way to migrate a local AIX environment (or workload) into {{site.data.keyword.powerSys_notm}} is to restore an operating system `rootvg` backup over an existing image and then migrate the data.
 The `rootvg` backup is created with the AIX `mksysb` command.
-The restored mksysb image will apply the AIX configuration details while preserving the {{site.data.keyword.powerSys_notm}} deployed storage and networking resources.
+The restored mksysb image applies the AIX configuration details while preserving the {{site.data.keyword.powerSys_notm}} deployed storage and networking resources.

 Once the restored AIX configuration is active, various methods can be used to migrate applications and related data.
-Those methods are outside the scope of this topic.
+Those methods are outside the scope of this page.

-It is assumed the reader has AIX administration experience and is familiar with deploying a {{site.data.keyword.powerSys_notm}} AIX instance using the {{site.data.keyword.powerSys_notm}} user interface or the ibm cloud CLI.
+It is assumed the reader has AIX administration experience and is familiar with deploying a {{site.data.keyword.powerSys_notm}} AIX instance by using the {{site.data.keyword.powerSys_notm}} user interface or the ibm cloud CLI.

 ## Considerations before creating the mksysb image on the source AIX instance